-With our Protecta EVO family of bait stations. technicians will spend significantly less time setting up accounts and servicing bait stations.
+With our Protecta EVO family of bait stations, technicians will spend significantly less time setting up accounts and servicing bait stations.
 The extra time can be used to better inspect and evaluate rodent activity, implement exclusionary measures or simply to enhance account profitability.

-For a fast knockdown of a severe rodent infestation.
-Bell's scientists developed Fastrac highly palatable formula to deliver dramatic results auickly.
+For a fast knockdown of a severe rodent infestation, Bell's scientists developed Fastrac - a premium rodenticide that begins killing rodents in as little as 24 hours.
+Fastrac contains a powerful active ingredient combined with a highly palatable formula to deliver dramatic results quickly.